 Multilevel Queue Scheduling:

-In a Multilevel Queue Scheduling, the ready queue is partitioned into the number of ready queues.
-Each ready queue has Multilevel Queue Scheduling algorithm.
+In a Multilevel Queue Scheduling, the ready queue partitions into the number of ready queues.
+Each ready queue has a Multilevel Queue Scheduling algorithm.

 Example: The ready queue is partitioned into 4 ready queues.